MetLife, Inc. [MET] Price Analysis: Next Bullish Target is $56.58

-MetLife, Inc. [MET] is following upward trend in the market concluded with the last trading session.
-The shares of the Financial sector company has a current value of $44.56 after MET shares went up by 4.31% during the last trading session.
-One of the reasons why Financial stocks may go bullish is increased momentum in the press.
+MetLife, Inc. [MET] is following downward trend in the market concluded with the last trading session.
+The shares of the Financial sector company has a current value of $41.54 after MET shares went down by -5.22% during the last trading session.
+One of the reasons why Financial stocks may go bearish is decreased momentum in the press.

 MetLife, Inc. [NYSE:MET]: Analyst Rating and Earnings